your description goes here

 Imagine how hard it would be to find your cat if there were no one actively looking and caring for lost cats in your area.

-Cat adoption should be well thought through before re-homing a pet, but if you do decide to go ahead these are the main reasons for finding your pet at a cat rescue centre rather than anywhere else:
+Cat adoption should be well thought through before you decide to re-homing a pet, but if you do decide to go ahead these are the main reasons for finding your pet at a cat rescue centre rather than anywhere else:

 • They are only concerned with the health and well being of the cat and not money.